 Despite a strong quartet working together behind him, Alaphilippe’s advantage only grew as he approached the finish.
 In the end, he had time in hand to enjoy an emotional victory, and a successful title defence.
 A photo finish 32 seconds later saw Van Baarle take silver and Michael Valgren bronze, Stuyven and Belgium missing out on the podium by an agonisingly small margin.

-World Championships - Road Race (WC) Antwerp → Leuven
+World Championships ME - Road Race (WC) Antwerp → Leuven